 These are some of the characters I love to hate:

 Cersei Lannister – A Song of Ice and Fire by George R.R.
 Martin

 There are quite a few unlikeable characters in the fantasy series A Song of Ice and Fire.
 But the one I love to hate the most is Cersei.
 Although the utmost evil and twisted characters are probably Joffrey and Ramsay, Cersei is the one I would miss the most if she didn’t exist.
 She is eager for power, using any means possible to achieve what she wants.
 However, she is not as cunning as she believes herself to be, not considering the consequences of her actions.
-One redeeming quality could be her love for her children, except I believe that such love comes second after her ambitions.
+One redeeming quality could be the love she has for her children, except that I believe that this love comes second to her ambitions.

 Marin Brandt – The Miniaturist by Jessie Burton

 Marin Brandt is far from a villain.
 She is just a woman hiding too many secrets and dealing with concealed feelings, which makes her quite a thought-provoking character.
 But she is for almost the entirety of Jessie Burton’s debut novel arrogant and utterly unlikeable.
 The way in which she treats Nella at first is just appalling.

 Luke – The Dumb House by John Burnside

 Throughout this novel by John Burnside, Luke engages in the most despicable and shocking experiments.
 When he was a child he was told the story of the dumb house, having developed an unhealthy obsession with the question of life and death and the existence of a soul.
 Despite the cold-bloodedness of his actions, Luke is quite a compelling character and, as readers, we become intrigued and fascinated by him, just not for the best reasons.